Study With Us

 The MSc in Refugee and Forced Migration Studies is an interdisciplinary degree taught by leading experts in the field of forced migration from international law, politics and international relations, anthropology, and other disciplines.
 This nine-month course places forced migration in an academic framework, preparing you for doctoral study or for work relevant to human rights, refugees and migration.

-The RSC’s International Summer School fosters dialogue between academics, practitioners and policymakers working to improve the situation of refugees and other forced migrants.
-It provides time for them to reflect on their experiences and to think critically about some of the aims and assumptions underlying their work.
+The RSC’s International Online School fosters dialogue between academics, practitioners and policymakers working to improve the situation of refugees and other forced migrants.
 The course combines the very best of Oxford University’s academic excellence with a stimulating and participatory method of critical learning and reflection.

 DPHIL IN INTERNATIONAL DEVELOPMENT